cpfaff/mspm/README.md

       of your distribution or ask google.

 The package can be installed from GitHub using the `devtools` package.
-It also requires a modified version of the checkpoint package to be installed which is is more adjustable in its behavior.
-Just follow the instructions below.
+It also requires a modified version of the checkpoint package.
+Do not worry it is compatible to the actual checkpoint package and you can use it as the original (just in case aour already use it).

 ```r
 install.packages("devtools")